-That was when I knew that I couldn't run.
 That was when I knew that I had to stay and fight.

-Masha's breathing was deep and regular, but when I reached with glacial slowness into her pocket for her phone, she snuffled a little and shifted.
+Masha's breathing was deep and regular, but when I reached with glacial slowness into her pocket for her phone, she Slowly, her breath deepened again.
+I tugged the phone free of her jacket-pocket one millimeter at a time, my fingers and arm trembling with the effort of moving so slowly. snuffled a little and shifted.
 I froze and didn't even breathe for a full two minutes, counting one hippopotami, two hippopotami.
+Then I had it, a little candy-bar shaped thing.